 Of course, these fanny packs were not your mother’s fanny packs.
-Rather than being worn around the waist tourist-style, these puppies were made to be worn across your shoulders (like a bow and arrow quill) and made to function like a purse.
+Rather than being worn around the waist tourist-style, these puppies were made to be worn across your shoulders (like a bow and arrow quill) and made to function as a purse.

-Well, I’ll tell you – mine contained a tube of roll-on glitter (perfect for one’s eyelids), that fancy mascara that came with white primer on one end, bronzer, and an extra bra strap choker, just in case the one I was wearing mysteriously snapped.
+Well, I’ll tell you – mine contained a tube of roll-on glitter (perfect for one’s eyelids), that fancy mascara that came with a white primer on one end, bronzer, and an extra bra strap choker, just in case the one I was wearing mysteriously snapped.
 Sometimes, I’d throw in a Dr Pepper-flavored Lip Smacker for good measure.

 Whether you’re at a punk rock concert or doing the cha-cha slide on the dance floor, there’s still something so freeing about having full range use of both of your arms.

 4. Graphic Tees

 As we all know, I actually just spent a lot – and I mean a lot – of my allowance money in the t-shirt sections at Urban Outfitters, Delia’s, Paul Frank, and good ol’ mall staples like Hollister, Fossil, Hot Topic, and Abercrombie and Fitch.

-Fool-proof plan, you guys.
+A fool-proof plan, you guys.
 This is why I had so many boyfriends in middle school.

 However, I’m not ashamed to admit that I sometimes whip out my lucky Good Charlotte t-shirt to sleep in.
-After all, it was the shirt I was wearing when the eighth grade quarterback told me my checkered Vans were “dope.”
+After all, it was the shirt I was wearing when the eighth-grade quarterback told me my checkered Vans were “dope.”
 He SO had a secret crush on me.